Skip to main content

 ASSOCIATE PROFESSOR

 Dr. Hadi Kharrazi is a core faculty of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health with a joint appointment at the Johns Hopkins School of Medicine.
 He is the research director of the Johns Hopkins Center for Population Health IT (CPHIT) and serves on multiple national advisory boards and steering committees including: the Public Health Informatics Working Group Executive Committee of the American Medical Informatics Association (PHI‐WG AMIA), the Steering Committee of the Academy Health’s Health IT Interest Group (AH‐HIT IG), and the DHHS ONC’s Measurement Community of Practice.
 He is currently the director of the DrPH Informatics track program at the Johns Hopkins School of Public Health, and the co-director of the PhD program in Health Informatics at the Johns Hopkins School of Medicine.
-Read Bio.
+Read Bio(link is external).

-SENIOR SCIENTIST
+ASSOCIATE SCIENTIST

 Amal Wanigatunga, PhD